 Bar Committee consists of the employees of the college bar that help with the day to day running and also help to week it a welcoming and inclusive atmosphere.
 Headed by our sabbatical, the bar is also always ordering in new products, running bar events, hosting sports fixtures on its projector screen as well as being heavily involved in Collingwood Day.

 The Technical Crew are responsible for the entire Tech at college events, everything from lighting for musicals to scene changes and sound checks for musicals.
 They also purchase new equipment on behalf of the JCR to ensure that our events become more flashy with each year.
 Tech are paid for their services.
 Tech equipment can be hired by student organisations for events in Durham through the hires website here

-The Fresher Rep Team are responsible for welcoming incoming freshers to the Collingwood community and is the most over-subscribed committee.
+The Fresher Rep (Frep) Team are responsible for welcoming incoming freshers to the Collingwood community and is the most over-subscribed committee.
 They assist in the set up and running of freshers week which is no mean feat, as well as being assigned around 10 freshers to look after over the next year.
 Being a frep is a lot of work but incredibly rewarding and also a lot of fun.

 Open Day Committee

 The Open Day Committee is responsible for the creation and running of events for those who stay overnight on the post application open day.
 We highly recommend you attend this if you are thinking about coming to Durham so we can show you exactly what we have to offer.
 This night usually consists of in college events and activities such as quizzes, open mic nights and a silent disco.
 They make sure that every student gets to their department the next morning as well as filling them in on what life in Durham is like.

 The Environment Committee is responsible for liaising with the university-wide Sustainable Living Group to oversee the environmental impact of the college, and to communicate environmental issues to the JCR.
 It is chaired by the Environment and Ethics Officer.